Cristal32/microservices-blog-website/README.md

 ## 2. Create new microservices
 Create new microservices: blog, user and comments.

 - **Blog** : The Blog Service is responsible for managing blog-related operations.
-This includes creating, reading and updating blog posts.
-Each blog post contains information such as the destination, title, details and images.
+This includes creating and reading blog posts.
+Each blog post contains information such as the destination, title, details, location and images.

 - **User** : The User Service handles user-related operations, including user registration, authentication, and profile management.
 This service is crucial for managing the users who can create and comment on blog posts.

 - **Comments** : The Comments Service is responsible for managing comments on blog posts.
-Users can add comments to blog posts, which can then be retrieved or updated.
+Users can add comments to blog posts, which can then be retrieved.
 Each comment is associated with a specific blog post and user.

 ## 3. Communication between microservices using restTemplate